 - 1. Single early electrical impulse originating in the atria outside the SA node - 2.
 Usually caused by enhanced automaticity in atrial tissue - 3.
-May originate from a single site or from multiple sites - 4.
-Creates a premature P wave occurring before the next expected sinus beat followed by an identical or very similar QRS to the normally conducted impulses. - 5.
+May originate from a single site or from multiple sites if there are many. - 4.
+Creates a premature P wave occurring earlier than the next expected sinus beat followed by an identical or very similar QRS to the normally conducted impulses. - 5.
 They may or may not be conducted to the ventricles depending on their degree of prematurity and the state of AV conduction.
-If the early P wave is followed by a QRS, it is called a conducted PAC (atrial impulse is also conducted to the ventricles).
-If the early P wave is not followed by a QRS it is called a non-conducted PAC.

-6. Followed by a noncompensatory pause: Measurement from R wave before PAC to R wave after PAC is less than 2 R-R intervals of the underlying rhythm
+If the early P wave is followed by a QRS, it is called a conducted PAC (atrial impulse is conducted to the ventricles).
+If the early P wave is not followed by a QRS it is called a non-conducted PAC. - 6.
+The early complex is followed by a non-compensatory pause: Measurement from the R wave before the PAC to the R wave after the PAC is less than 2 full R to R intervals of the underlying rhythm without the PAC.

-Premature depolarization of the atria by the PAC produces premature depolarization of the SA node.
+Rationale: Premature depolarization of the atria by the PAC produces premature depolarization of the SA node.
 The SA node repolarizes earlier than normally expected, so the next sinus beat is a little earlier than normal.

 - 1. Use of caffeine, alcohol, nicotine

 - 2. Sympathetic stimulant drugs epinephrine

 - 3. Emotional stress increased sympathetic tone

-- 4. Fatigue
+- Fatigue

 - 5. Electrolyte disturbances (low K or Mg)

 - 6. Hypoxia

 - 7. Myocardial ischemia

 - 8. Coronary artery disease (CAD)

 - 9. COPD

 - 10. Digitalis toxicity

 - 11. Hyperthyroidism

 - 12. Dilated or hypertrophied atria (mitral stenosis or atrial septal defect)

 - 13. Organic heart disease

-- 14. Can be due to a stretched atrium so may signal CHF
+- 14. Can be due to a stretched atrium so may signal HF

-- 15. No apparent cause
+- No apparent cause